These delicious apple pie cookies are made with a soft cinnamon cookie and filled with homemade apple pie filling and caramel sauce.

 For the apple filling

-Apples- we like to use green apples for this recipe, they are a little bit less sweet, but any kind of your favorite apples will work!
+Apples- I like to use green apples for this recipe, they are a little bit less sweet, but any kind of your favorite apples will work!

-Brown sugar- we use brown sugar for this recipe.
-Brown sugar adds a caramelly flavor.
-You can use dark brown sugar as well.
+Brown sugar- I use light brown sugar for the filling, but dark brown sugar will work great as well.

-Butter- you will need unsalted butter for this recipe.
+Butter- you will need unsalted butter for this filling.

 Lemon- helps to balance the sweet flavor.

-Cinnamon and nutmeg- give a delicious flavor and compliments the apples perfectly.
+Cinnamon and nutmeg- give a delicious flavor and complement the apples perfectly.
+You can add your favorite spices.

 Cornstarch- to thicken up the mixture so it will be easy to work with.